 Atopic dermatitis (AD) is an inflammatory skin disease affecting as much as 20% of the population in western industrial societies.
 Chronic eczema in AD and associated pruritus can be a significant cause of morbidity and impact life quality.
 Disease pathogenesis is complex but ultimately converges on a pathological inflammatory process that disrupts the protective barrier function of the skin.

-In previous dermatology studies MABp1 was well tolerated and showed impressive therapeutic activity4,5,6.
-Dose ranging of the subcutaneous formulation of MABp1 is now being studied in a 4 week open label treatment regimen for AD in order to establish the basis for further randomized studies.
+In previous dermatology studies bermekimab was well tolerated and showed impressive therapeutic activity4,5,6.
+Dose ranging of the subcutaneous formulation of bermekimab is now being studied in an open label treatment regimen for AD in order to establish the basis for further potential randomized studies.

 You can find more information on this study by visiting www.clinicaltrials.gov

 Bou-Dargham MJ et al. The Role of Interleukin-1 in Inflammatory and Malignant Human Skin Diseases and the Rationale for Targeting Interleukin-1 Alpha.
 Med Res Rev. 2017 Jan;37(1):180-216.

 Han et al. Interleukin-1alpha-induced proteolytic activation of metalloproteinase-9 by human skin.
 Surgery.
 2005 Nov;138(5):932-9.

 Askentijevich et al. An autoinflammatory disease with deficiency of the interleukin-1-receptor antagonist.
 N Engl J Med.
 2009 Jun 4;360(23):2426-37.

 Kanni T et al. MABp1 Targeting Interleukin-1Alpha for Moderate to Severe Hidradenitis Suppurativa not Eligible for Adalimumab: A Randomized Study.
 J Invest Dermatol.
 2017 Nov 9.